 Tools that will automatically list products on your store

 It’s easy to find a plugin for your store when you are using a common platform.
-You can use ‘WooCommerce Product Feed’ plugin for your WooCommerce store.
+You can use the ‘WooCommerce Product Feed’ plugin for your WooCommerce store.

-This plugin is to generate product feed and automatically update product information into feed file according to the given schedule and also to sync your product to different shopping engines.
+This plugin is to generate product feed and automatically update product information into the feed file according to the given schedule and also to sync your product to different shopping engines.

 Several factors might affect the conversion rate on your WooCommerce store.
-Track the factors mentioned above to improve conversion rate on your store.
+Track the factors mentioned above to improve the conversion rate on your store.